harvard-dce/mh-opsworks/README.md

 ### Live streaming support

-If you're using the DCE-specific matterhorn release, you should have live streaming support by default.
+If you're using the DCE-specific opencast release, you should have live streaming support by default.
 Update the streaming-related keys in your cluster configuration with the appropriate values before provisioning your cluster.
 These keys include `live_streaming_url` and `live_stream_name` and are